Baylor University Sustainability PolicyPurpose

 In accordance with its Christian mission and vision, Baylor University strives to be a community that fulfills its calling as stewards of God's gift of creation.

-As such, the purpose of this University-wide policy on sustainability is to acknowledge a commitment to fostering a community that focuses on preserving natural resources, safeguarding quality of life, advancing economic vitality and preparing students for the social, environmental and economic challenges of the future.
-Therefore, this policy calls upon all levels and constituencies of the University to participate in a continuous and on-going effort to institute the teaching, research, and practices of environmental sustainability and to establish an institutional culture of sustainability.
+As such, the purpose of this University-wide policy on sustainability and environmental management is to acknowledge a commitment to fostering a community that focuses on preserving natural resources, safeguarding quality of life, advancing economic vitality and preparing students for the social, environmental and economic challenges of the future.
+Therefore, this policy calls upon all levels and constituencies of the University to participate in a continuous and on-going effort to institute the teaching, research, and practices of sustainable environmental management and to establish an institutional culture of sustainability.

 Sustainability refers to societal efforts that meet the needs of present users without compromising the ability of future generations to meet their own needs.
 Sustainability presumes that the planet's resources are finite and should be used conservatively, wisely, and equitably.
 Decisions and investments aimed to promote sustainability will simultaneously advance economic vitality, ecological integrity, and social welfare.

-Through excellence in environmental education, research, outreach, and stewardship, the University shall strive to position itself as the leading sustainable Christian institution by promoting and demonstrating sustainability and energy efficiency and by producing Christian leaders and informed citizens.
+Through excellence in environmental education, research, outreach, stewardship, and process management, the University shall strive to position itself as the leading sustainable Christian institution by promoting and demonstrating sustainability, efficiency in environmental management, and by producing Christian leaders and informed citizens.